LionelMv/alx-backend/0x00-pagination/README.md

 # Pagination
-This project seeks to explain how pagination works in RES API.
+This project seeks to explain how pagination works in REST API.

 ## Objectives
 - How to paginate a dataset with simple page and page_size parameters.